 - Links in emails, tweets, posts, and online advertising are often how criminals compromise your computer.
 If it looks suspicious, it’s best to delete it.

 - Don’t share personal or financial information over an unsecured network (a connection that doesn’t require a password for access).
-Using the direct web access on your phone (via 3G/4G connection) is safer than an unsecured wireless network when on your mobile device.

 - Use safe payment options.
 Credit cards are generally the safest option because they allow buyers to seek a credit from the issuer if the product isn’t delivered or isn’t what was ordered.
 Never send cash through the mail or use a money-wiring service.